Introduction

 - Temple Visit: visit some famous temples, like Vishwanath temple, Shakti temple and Kuteti devi temple and also visit Gangotri, which is about 100 km from Uttarkashi.

-- Adventure in offbeat trails in Uttarkashi: Harsil valley, Nelong valley and Nehru Institute of Mountaineering are major adventure hubs in Uttarkashi, so visit these places and enrich your soul.
+- Adventure in offbeat trails in Uttarkashi: Harsil valley, Nelong valley and Nehru Institute of mountaineering are major adventure hubs in Uttarkashi, so visit these places and enrich your soul.

 - Nature walks: Uttarkashi allows an opportunity for nature walks, as it is surrounded by dense oak forests and meadows, and also provides an opportunity for nature photography.